Here is a list of “stuff” I have built over the years.

 ZXing (open source 1D/2D barcode image processing for Android)

 When I stated at Google coming from Bell Labs, I was very curious and excited about the QR-code technology.
-I played a few existing solutions … I convinced some Google software engineers to work on generic library as a 20% project.
-Inspired the development of Google Lens.
+I played a few existing solutions … I convinced some Google software engineers to work on a generic library as a 20% project.
+This inspired the development of Google Lens.

 GOOG-411 (Google, 2007)